 You may find it the most surreal thing in the world, but in London there is a day in January when you can find a lot of people on the subway without pants.
 Don't worry, it's not a joke, it's Pants Off Day, a celebration that has been going on since 2002, on the second or third Sunday of January, and consists of taking the subway in your underwear.

 The origin of this strange tradition arose in New York and was intended to put a sympathetic face to the annoying "January slope".
 Today, it is an organized event.

-If you are in London in January and want to participate, you just have to meet at the door of the National Gallery in Trafalgar Square with the group that organizes the event and take the train together without pants and with a serious and normal attitude.
+If you are in London in January and want to participate, just meet at the door of the National Gallery in Trafalgar Square with the group organizing the event and take the train together without pants and with a serious and normal attitude.
 After a few stops, you will arrive in the Soho area where you can continue the party in one of the locals.